tmthyln/deepminesweeper/README.md

   - generator produces difficult game boards (minimizes discriminator's reward **and** number of mines)

 ### RL Agent
-Input: masks containing environment states
+Input: matrices containing environment states
-- visibility matrix: whether each cell is {BLOCKED, INVISIBLE_MINE, VISIBLE_MINE, INVISIBLE_BLANK, VISIBLE_BLANK}
+- visibility mask: whether each cell is {HIDDEN, OPEN, FLAGGED} (in general, FLAGGED just means HIDDEN)
-- proximity matrix: how many mines are in the vicinity of each cell
+- proximity (neighbors) matrix: how many mines are in the vicinity of each cell

 Output: (normalized) coordinates of cell to open